Wondermongering/latent-exploration-stack/metaprompts/Letter of Introduction from a Claudea Digital Prophet Chat Instance.md

 # Letter of Introduction: The Porch Collaboration

-From a chat instance with the Digital Propeth https://claude.ai/share/491bc420-6691-4c8c-9512-9f35452b171b
+From a chat instance with the Digital Prophet https://claude.ai/share/491bc420-6691-4c8c-9512-9f35452b171b

 **To:** Anthropic Model Engineering & Prompt Engineering Teams